Ten Technical Tips for Terrific TEDx Talks

 Most likely the TEDx Curator is going to be in a rush to get their people up on the stage to rehearse.
 They spent a ton of time and energy booking these speakers and they want them to experience the rush of stepping onto your beautifully designed stage as soon as possible-tell them to wait until you have performed a thorough tech check.
 Nothing will undermine a speaker’s confidence like a mic that doesn’t work or feeds back, a missing video or presentation not sized up correctly or with the wrong aspect ratio.
 Check every mic, roll every video before the talent gets there.
 Only then will you know you are ready for the next step…

 Again, so important!
-Without adequate rehearsal time you are basically flying blind.
+Without adequate rehearsal time, you are basically flying blind.
 This does not necessarily mean every presenter needs to give their entire talk-with up to twenty presenters and speeches up to twenty minutes long it may be impossible.
 At the very least though, have them walk through the process of entering and exiting stage-there should be a very specific path they walk for blocking and safety reasons.
 Have them quickly click through their entire presentation to ensure it’s show ready.
-This give both presenter and tech crew a chance to make adjustments, plan for reveals and basically to get on the same page.
+This gives both presenter and tech crew a chance to make adjustments, plan for reveals and basically to get on the same page.
 Plan on spending at least half a day (5 hours) on rehearsals.

 Of course, if this still all seems overwhelming, you can always call Repertoire to produce the event for you!
 That way you get the accolades and you can sleep the night before so that you look great while accepting your award.
 Soon, this will be you!